Tim Flannery: Television and film

 Flannery has appeared in several series for ABC Television, including several travel documentary collaborations with comedian John Doyle.
 Two Men In A Tinnie focused on the pair travelling down the Murray River, and Two in the Top End in the Kimberley.

 In August 2017 Flannery hosted an episode of ABC Catalyst investigating how carefully managed seaweed growth could contribute to combating climate change via the sequestration of atmospheric carbon to the ocean floor.
 This explored the details of the book he published in July 2017, Sunlight and Seaweed: An Argument for How to Feed, Power and Clean Up the World.
 In January 2018, Flannery appeared on the ABC's Science program exploring whether humans are becoming a new 'Mass Extinction Event', in addition to outlining the '5 Things You Need to Know About Climate Change'.
 Flannery also appeared in the 2021 documentary film Burning, about the Black Summer bushfires.

 Views and advocacy

 Flannery's work in raising the profile of environmental issues was key to his being named Australian of the Year in 2007.
-Awarding the prize, former Prime Minister John Howard said that the scientist "has encouraged Australians into new ways of thinking about our environmental history and future ecological challenges."
-That said, Howard—who was a climate sceptic at the time—was unconvinced as to some of Flannery's views.
+Awarding the prize, then Prime Minister John Howard said that the scientist "has encouraged Australians into new ways of thinking about our environmental history and future ecological challenges."
+That said, Howard, a climate denier, was unconvinced as to some of Flannery's views.